TRIP SUMMARY

 In the morning, we further eplore the park and after lunch transfer back to Ulaanbaatar for individual exploration of the city.
 In the evening enjoy a cultural show followed by a farewell dinner in a fine local restaurant.

-(Hotel Blue Sky or similar; B, L, D)
+(Hotel Shangri La or similar; B, L, D)

 After breakfast, we will transfer to the airport for departure.
 (B)